By Lana Cook

 - Operating costs – how much money will you need to keep your business running?
-Consider staffing costs, mortgage payments, utilities, SaaS payments, etc.
+Consider staffing costs, guest acquisition costs, mortgage payments, utilities, SaaS payments, etc.

 - Income statement – what will your revenue, expenses, and profit be over the first 3-5 years of business?